-Grants for Caretakers:
+5. Grants for Caretakers:

-- c) Basic Caretaker Grant Rate per pupil.
-The maximum grant is set at 350 pupils. - d) SSSF Caretaker Grant Rate per pupil.
-The minimum grant is set at 200 pupils and the maximum grant is set at €350 pupils.
+- a) Basic Caretaker Grant Rate per pupil.
+The maximum grant is set at 350 pupils. - b) SSSF Caretaker Grant Rate per pupil.
+The minimum grant is set at 200 pupils and the maximum grant is set at 350 pupils.

 To qualify for the Basic Secretary or Caretaker Grants a school must have an enrolment figure of at least 200 pupils.
 The grant is calculated by multiplying the enrolment figure by the rate per capita up to a maximum of 350 pupils.
 If a school subsequently falls below the 200 enrolment figure the grant is paid on the enrolment figure x rate.
+PPP schools are not entitled to the grants for caretakers.